jamieomaguire/CompSizer/README.md

 Each component package should have its own configuration file to specify the inclusion/exclusion patterns for files, size limits, and compression options.

+**Note:** You can choose to place a single configuration file at the root of your repository and list all of your components in the `components` property together.
+However, please be aware that depending on how many components you add, it could take a while to generate the size reports for all of them at once.

 ### Example Configuration (placed in each component package, e.g., `modal/compsizer.config.json`)

 ```json